leonism/gemika-json-ld-images/README.md

 ### Integrating with Jekyll Projects:

-To integrate Gemika JSON-LD Images into an existing Jekyll project, follow these steps:
+Follow these step-by-step instructions to integrate the Gemika JSON-LD Images Gem into your existing Jekyll projects:

-1. Open the `_config.yml` file in your Jekyll project.
+1. Open the `_config.yml` file, in your Jekyll project.
+Open the `_config.yml` file in your Jekyll project and specify the directories/folder to include and/or exclude for scanning HTML and Markdown documents.

 2. Add the directories you want to include and exclude for scanning HTML and Markdown documents.
 For example: